zhanna-rd/test-semrush/README.md

 This document is a walkthrough on how to deploy an application to Kubernetes.
 As an example, we will take the ExampleApp application that will listen on port 8800.

 ## Deploying application to Kubernetes
 **Prerequisites**: Docker.
 This tutorial requires usage of Docker, so make sure you have it installed on your machine.
-Here you can find information on how to install the latest version of Docker for your OS.
+[Here](https://docs.docker.com/desktop/) you can find an information on how to install the latest version of Docker for your OS.

 Deploying application to Kubernetes takes few steps:
 * Creating an image of an application,